Skip to content

 Parameter Description Data Type Required Default

---force-remove Force remove all logical volumes and snapshots marker False -
+--force-remove Force remove all logical volumes and snapshots. marker False -

-Lists all storage nodes
+Lists all storage nodes.

-Lists all storage nodes
+Lists all storage nodes.

 sbctl storage-node list